BIGJRA/BIGJRA.github.io/reborn.md

 Nearby you'll find a hiker.
 Talk to him, then talk to the person in the house containing Whismur earlier on.
 Return to the hiker and follow him to the house to receive **Onix**!

 Next, enter the Grand Hall.
-The Common Candy salesman is now gone but in his place is a person who will give us the *Rainbow Field* readout.
+The Common Candy salesman is now gone but in his place is a person who will give us the *Rainbow Field Readout*.
 You probably can't do much with this one yet, but once you are able to create the Rainbow Field yourself, you do lots of crazy things in battle on it.

 Now that we have a badge, Pokemarts will be updated: